 - Diced jalapenos

 - Heat one tablespoon of olive oil in a large skillet over medium heat.
 Add the onions and saute for 3-4 minutes until soft.
 Stir in the garlic and cook for one minute more.

 - Add the remaining tablespoon of olive oil, along with the sweet potatoes, cumin, oregano, salt, and pepper.
 Stir to coat everything.
 Cover and cook for 8-10 minutes until the potatoes are fork-tender, stirring regularly.

 - Stir in the black beans, tortilla strips, and enchilada sauce.
 Turn down the heat to medium-low and stir in half of the cheese.
 Simmer for 4-5 minutes or until the sweet potatoes are tender.

 - Turn on the broiler to high.
 Sprinkle the remaining cheese over the top of the skillet mixture and transfer the pan to the oven.
 Cook for 3-5 minutes, until the cheese melts on top.
 Remove from the oven and serve immediately, with desired toppings.

-- This recipes also makes wonderful leftovers!
+- This recipe also makes wonderful leftovers!